electron/electron/docs/tutorial/using-native-node-modules.md

 .\node_modules\.bin\electron-rebuild.cmd
 ```

+This will ONLY apply to modules declared in your `dependencies`, not `devDependencies`.

 For more information on usage and integration with other tools such as [Electron
 Packager][electron-packager], consult the project's README.